Lyncs-API/lyncs.utils/README.md

 - `count`: See itertools.count.
 Adds __call__ method
 - `redirect_stdout`: See contextlib.redirect_stdout.
 Now, it redirects stdout also from C
+- `keydefaultdict`: A defaultdict that passes the key to the factory
 - `FreezableDict`: Extension of dict.
 A dictionary that can be frozen at any moment.
 - `cache`: Enables functools.cache for all versions of Python
 - `lazy_import(module)`: Lazy import for modules